Cherry blossoms in High Park for 2017

 High Park attracts many visitors in early spring to admire the beautiful cherry blossoms.
 Many people ask about the best time to see the cherry trees in full bloom: your best bet is to pay a visit in late April or early May.

 Cherry blossoms last for about a week to a week and a half if the weather is nice but if it rains while they are in bloom then the flower petals fall quicker and the blooming may be over in just a few short days.
 Some years - not too often - if the wather is unusually cold in April then the trees may not bloom at all since Toronto's climate is about as cold as the Sakura trees can tolerate.
 Read about 2015 holidays in Canada to help you plan your visit.

-The pictures in the slideshow are from April 18, 2010 when I visited the park in the morning hours.
+The pictures are from when I visited the park in the morning hours.
 Good thing I came early because by 10am there was no parking left and the park was flooded with photographers.

 When you're in the park to take pictures of just to look at the beautiful trees, please consider that High Park is not just about cherry trees - be careful and watch your step so you don't accidentally destroy other plants even when there is a big crowd at the park.